GerhardPaw/RevitPythonDocs/README.md

 </code></pre>

 Advanced code raises errors where necessary to give proper feedback to users.
+Keep in mind that Dynamo already handles pretty much all exceptions itself what is why an excessive error handling is not necessary.
+The error handling should focus on raising exceptions for null values to nprevent the code from failing silently.
-If the script uses node inputs these have to be corretly handled for single elements and lists.
+If the script uses node inputs these have to be correctly handled for single elements and lists.
+This code should work for all possible input scenarios and give user feedback in any possible case.
+See the following advanced code for getting the active sheet.

 <pre lang="python"><code>
 import clr